 El Salvador is not without its problems.
 It has persistently high levels of poverty, unemployment, gang violence (including a controversial government crackdown on gangs), and higher levels of people working in the informal economy.
-President Nayib Bukele’s grand vision of boosting the economy with Bitcoin collapsed after the “great cryptocurrency crash” in May of this year.
-So when we consider hiring trends in El Salvador in 2023, it must be grounded in this reality.
+President Nayib Bukele’s grand vision of boosting the economy with Bitcoin collapsed after the “great cryptocurrency crash” in May 2022.
+So when we consider hiring trends in El Salvador, it must be grounded in this reality.

 Fortunately, it’s not all doom and gloom in the tiny Central American country.
 In 2021, El Salvador’s economic growth rebounded 10.2 percent after a pandemic-induced decline, boosted by overseas remittances and exports.
-What’s more, El Salvador’s GDP grew 2.4 percent this year, and is expected to grow 2.0 percent in 2023.
+What’s more, El Salvador’s GDP grew 2.4 percent in 2022, and is expected to grow 1.8 percent in 2023 and 1.6% in 2024.

 So what are the prospects for hiring trends in El Salvador heading into the new year?
 There are encouraging signs in the realm of employment.
 El Salvador’s private sector added 64,492 jobs from January to August 2022, up by 11 percent during the same period in 2021, according to at least one news report.
-The sectors that saw the highest job growth were in manufacturing, services, commerce, restaurants, hotels, and construction, the report added.
+In 2022, the sectors that saw the highest job growth were in manufacturing, services, commerce, restaurants, hotels, and construction, the report added.
+In 2023, however, the sectors that showed significant growth were construction, technology, financial services, and tourism, which are expected to continue to be the most prominent sectors in 2024.

 For companies, entrepreneurs, and investors looking for opportunities in an often-overlooked market, the conditions might be right for them to consider El Salvador.
 But just like any new and unfamiliar jurisdiction, a good rule of thumb is to find a reputable legal representative in El Salvador before making any major financial decisions.